Atypon-OpenSource/manuscripts-eslint-config/README.md

 The `header/header` rule enforces a short Apache 2.0 license header at the start of every file.

-To add the missing file header to all files in a project, run `eslint --project . --fix`
+To add the missing file header to all files in a project, run `eslint --ext .ts,.tsx src --fix`

 To disable this rule, add the following to the "rules" section of the project's ESLint config: